Last updated on May 16th, 2018

-Pluto is a dwarf planet and not a full-sized planet.
-Today, with these 32 facts about Pluto (the first Kuiper Belt object to be discovered,) let us learn more about it.
+Pluto is a dwarf and not a full-sized planet.
+With these 32 facts about Pluto (the first Kuiper Belt object to be discovered) let us learn more about it.

-#7.
-Far away: if you compare, the distance between Pluto and the Sun is 40 times the distance between the Earth and the Sun.
+7. Far away: the distance between Pluto and the Sun is 40 times the distance between the Earth and the Sun.

 Table showing length of the day on the planets

 9. Five moons: Pluto has five moons – Charon, Nix, Hydra, Kerberos, and Styx.

 10. Pluto vs Earth’s Moon: Pluto is 2/3rd the diameter of Earth’s moon and its mass is 1/6th the mass of Earth’s moon.